Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

 Theorem~\ref{thm:minimax-regression} provides theoretical guidance on the choice of the lifetime parameter, and suggests to set $\lambda := \lambda_n \asymp n^{1/(d+2)}$.
-Such an insight cannot be gleaned from an analysis that focuses only on consistency.
+Such an insight cannot be gleaned from an analysis that focuses on consistency alone.
 Theorem~\ref{thm:minimax-regression} is valid for Mondrian Forests with any number of trees, and thus in particular for a Mondrian Tree (this is also true for Theorem~\ref{thm:consistency-mondrian}).
-However, it is a well-known fact that forests often outperform single trees in practice \cite[see, e.g.,][]{FeCeBaAm14}.
-Section~\ref{sec:mf-bias} proposes an explanation for this phenomenon, by considering $\cl^2$ regression functions.
+However, it is a well-known fact that forests outperform single trees in practice~\cite{delgado2014classifiers}.
+Section~\ref{sec:mf-bias} proposes an explanation for this phenomenon, by assuming $f \in \cl^{1, \beta} (L)$.